Process and methods

 whether or not there is sufficient evidence (in terms of strength and applicability) to form a judgement

-whether (on balance) the evidence demonstrates that an intervention, approach or programme can be effective or is inconclusive
+whether (on balance) the evidence demonstrates that an intervention, approach or programme is effective or ineffective, or is inconclusive

-the typical size of effect (where there is one) and associated measure of uncertainty
+the size of effect and associated measure of uncertainty

 whether the evidence is applicable to people affected by the guideline and contexts covered by the guideline.